martinfjant/srs-server/README.md

 # Up and running

-Clone the repository, install all the dependencies, and make sure that you change the ormconfig so that you can access to a database (must be postgresql).
-To start, run `yarn start:dev` To get data into the datavase, run `yarn db:seed`.
+Clone the repository, install all the dependencies.
+Change the name of example.env to .env and put in PostgresQL-credentials.
+To start, run `yarn start:dev` To get data into the database, run `yarn db:seed`.

 # Structure